Database Schema Evolution: Safe DB Evolution Principles in Rails

 ---|---|---|---|

-A rollback can introduce a brief but complete lock — the worst possible UX outcome.
+A rollback here can introduce a brief but total outage — the worst possible UX.

 1class NormalizeUserLocations < ActiveRecord::Migration[7.0]